Which of the following is NOT a type of accounting commonly recog... | Study Prep in Pearson+

 1

-Step 1: Understand the types of accounting commonly recognized in the field of financial accounting.
-These include Tax Accounting, Financial Accounting, and Managerial Accounting.
+Understand the question: The problem is asking which of the listed options is NOT a commonly recognized type of accounting in the field of financial accounting.

-Step 2: Tax Accounting focuses on preparing tax returns and planning for future tax obligations.
+Review the listed options: Managerial Accounting, Financial Accounting, Tax Accounting, and Biological Accounting.

-Step 3: Financial Accounting involves recording, summarizing, and reporting the financial transactions of a business to external stakeholders.
+Recall the definitions of the listed types of accounting: Managerial Accounting focuses on internal decision-making, Financial Accounting deals with external reporting, and Tax Accounting involves compliance with tax laws.

 Watch next